caarlos0/gophercon-2025/slides.md

 # Agenda

 - CLIs x TUIs
-- Intro to terminals
+- Terminals and ANSI Sequences
-- Intro to SSH
+- Quick intro to SSH
-- Building a TUI in Go
+- Building a TUI with Go
 - Serving it over SSH
 - Closing thoughts